Dentists Who Invest

 Tony:

-Welcome to the Dennis who Invest podcast.
+Welcome to the Dentists Who Invest podcast.

 Dr James:

-Welcome back everybody to another episode of Dennis who Invest official podcast.
+Welcome back everybody to another episode of Dentists Who Invest official podcast.
 Got a wonderful.
 We’re getting back into the swing today of regular podcasts with regular guests.
 Over Christmas time we had to make do with just me.
 I felt a little bit rude asking people, I must say, over Christmas.
 I’m sure they want it to be with their family and that’s why I’m extra appreciative to our guest today who’s donated some of his free time to come and talk to us.
 I’m sure you’ve all seen him on the group.
 He is well-knowing within the dental industry.
 He is someone who’s very well qualified to speak on lots of things I think will be of interest to the group.
 He is a specialist prosodontist.
 I’m right in saying that you run your own practice, you have a general background in investing and, last but not least, you’ve recently been re-elected to the primary executive committee of the BDA.
 So you speak up on behalf of us dentists.
 Rights to the BDA get stuff done.
 Somebody needs to do it, after all.
 His name is Tony Kilcoin.
 How are you, tony?

 Tony: